How I Built an AI Leadership Simulation Game

 1. AI as a Narrative Engine

 Azure OpenAI is not just for chatbots.
-By carefully prompting GPT-4o with company context, industry dynamics, and board member personas, I created a narrative engine that generates unique scenarios every playthrough.
+By carefully prompting with company context, industry dynamics, and board member personas, I created a narrative engine that generates unique scenarios every playthrough for team based engagements.

 2. Gamification Works for Education

 Executives who would never sit through a 45-minute presentation will spend an hour playing this game.
-The competitive element ("Can you survive 8 quarters?") drives engagement in a way that slide decks never will.
+The competitive element drives engagement in a way that slide decks never will.
+When you can show someone what AI disruption feels like rather than telling them about it, the conversation changes completely.

 Impact